dkolarova/dkolarova/README.md

 👩‍🏫 At 42, I’ve become a *Tutor*, helping fellow students with their learning journey — sharing knowledge and growing together.
 🧩 I’m passionate about creating **intuitive, human-centered digital experiences**.
 🚀 My goal?
 To become a **mobile app developer** who designs and codes apps that people *love to use*!
-🦋 I’m also taking an **external course in Flutter Development**, learning how to build **beautiful, cross-platform mobile applications**.

 ---